-If you grow chard, belong to a CSA farm, or frequent farm markets, especially around midsummer, you know how abundant chard (sometimes generically referred to as Swiss chard) can be.
-Here’s a selection of tasty, naturally vegan chard recipes to make good use of this versatile leafy green vegetable.
+If you grow chard, belong to a CSA farm, or frequent farm markets, especially around midsummer, you know how abundant chard (often referred to as Swiss chard) can be.
+Here’s a selection of tasty, naturally plant-based chard recipes to make good use of this versatile leafy green vegetable — you don’t have to be vegan to enjoy them!

 In addition to the specific recipes, make sure to see the additional listing of recipes at the end of this post, in which chard can replace collard greens, kale, and other leafy vegetables.

-It’s a leafy green vegetable that’s related to both beets and spinach.
-It’s often generically called Swiss chard, which is indeed one common variety.
-But there are several others, including rainbow, silverbeet, and green chard, and many more.
-See this site’s complete Guide to Chard.
+Chard is a leafy green vegetable that’s related to both beets and spinach.
+It’s often called Swiss chard, which somewhat confusingly encompasses many of the other varieties.

 The Most Basic, Best Way to Cook Leafy Greens: First and foremost, if you want to do a basic garlicky sauté (a great way to prep chard, if you don’t have room for it in the fridge), this post has you covered, and has lots of variations.
 You can use these tips for other greens as well.